emanoj1/webproject-js/README.md

 # webproject-js
-Practicing JavaScript in the coding class.
+Practicing JavaScript along with HTML & CSS in the coding class using projects.